dbp-osel/EMATS/README.md

   - TrainFusion
     - Live script used to train sensor fusion network
   - TrainSTFT
-    - Live script used to train the Short time fourier transform network
+    - Live script used to train the Short Time Fourier Transform network
   - Sep22.mat
     - Generated list of file locations and categories.
 This can be extracted from the output structure given in PreDREEGexport2
   - ReliefF_SVM.mat